 The same applies to the online world – don’t forget to update your menu on your website and social channels so that anyone researching menu options beforehand knows they will be catered to.

-‘Plant proteins’ have become a bit of a buzzword, so where you can, big this up on your menus.
+‘Plant proteins’ have become a bit of a buzzword, so where you can, bring this up on your menus.
 You can also draw attention to other plant-based benefits such as the calorie count, or that your plant protein is low fat or contains ‘heart-healthy’ fats.
-This might really swing it for some diners.

 In your menu titles and descriptions, go big on the lip-smacking tastiness of what you’re offering!
 Put some time in to how best to word your dishes – try to tease the diner with your descriptions.
-Remember, however delicious your dish is, if it doesn’t sound appetizing on paper, it won’t convert to orders.
-For this reason, have an outside party review your written menu to make sure it’s as captivating as it can be.
+Remember, however delicious your dish is, if it doesn’t sound appetizing, it won’t convert to orders.
 And while the health-factor is definitely a draw for some, not everyone is looking for the low-calorie virtuous option when they eat out.
 Any health benefits should be presented as an added bonus.

 Going meat-free does not mean losing out on flavor, or putting lots of extra work in.
 Get some inspiration on how to add flavor using herbs and spices and make use of quick-fix products that will add an irresistible umami flavour, such as Knorr Tomoto Pronto and Knorr Aromat Seasoning Powder that make your plant-based cooking shine.